6 Fall 2020 Trends To Start Wearing Now, According To Experts

 The Fall 2020 Trend: Monotone Moments

-Celebrity stylist, Jill Jacobs is embracing neutral, monochrome dressing for fall has already been known to dress her clients like Kylie Jenner accordingly.
+Celebrity stylist, Jill Jacobs is embracing neutral, monochrome dressing for fall, and has already been known to dress her clients, such as Kylie Jenner, accordingly.
 “Fashion is meeting function [now more than ever],” Jacobs says.
 “We are buying items for our wardrobes that are wearable, and mix and match for both high and low dressing.”
 Additionally, Jacob suspects this trend is also rooted in the influence of social media.
 “Dressing in monochromatic tones is very photogenic,” she says.
 “Neutrals are also very pleasing to the eye and calming.”
 Her recommendation?
 Mixing textures to create a luxe look.
 A textured skirt, a coat and thigh boots will do the trick for an elevated street-style approach to the trend.

 The Fall 2020 Trend: Power Season